-JORGE KARGL IS COUNSEL IN THE MEXICO CITY OFFICE, WHERE HE SPECIALIZES IN ANTITRUST AND COMPETITION, AND TELECOMMUNICATIONS, MEDIA AND TECHNOLOGY.
+JORGE KARGL IS PARTNER IN THE MEXICO CITY OFFICE, WHERE HE SPECIALIZES IN ANTITRUST AND COMPETITION, AND TELECOMMUNICATIONS, MEDIA AND TECHNOLOGY.

-Jorge has worked in some of the most innovative, high-profile and complex cases in Mexico, including advising AT&T in its acquisitions of DIRECTV, Nextel Mexico and Time Warner; advising Nokia Corporation and Alcatel-Lucent in Nokia’s acquisition of the latter; advising CommScope and ARRIS in CommsScope’s acquisition of ARRIS; participating in the first two court precedents in Mexico involving a jurisdictional conflict in telecom-related cases between COFECE and the IFT; and successfully representing Delta Air Lines in a landmark amparo action against COFECE’s first-ever application of the essential facilities doctrine in Mexico.
+Jorge has worked in some of the most innovative, high-profile and complex cases in Mexico, including advising AT&T in its acquisitions of DIRECTV, Nextel Mexico and Time Warner; advising Nokia Corporation and Alcatel-Lucent in Nokia’s acquisition of the latter; advising CommScope and ARRIS in CommsScope’s acquisition of ARRIS; advising Live Nation Entertainment in its acquisition of control over OCESA; advising Canadian Pacific Railway in its acquisition of Kansas City Southern; he has been involved in all court precedents in Mexico involving a jurisdictional conflict between COFECE and the IFT; and he successfully represented a foreign airline in a landmark amparo action against COFECE’s first-ever application of the essential facilities doctrine in Mexico.

-Jorge is ranked in the field of competition and antitrust by Chambers and Partners, Who’s Who Legal, The Legal 500, Global Competition Review (GCR) and Euromoney’s Legal Media Guides and in TMT by The Legal 500.
+Jorge is ranked as an expert in the field of competition and antitrust by Chambers and Partners, Who’s Who Legal, The Legal 500, Global Competition Review (GCR), Euromoney’s Legal Media Guides and Best Lawyers, and in TMT by The Legal 500 and Best Lawyers.
 In 2019, Who’s Who Legal named him Latin America’s “Most Highly Regarded” non-partner in the field of competition, describing him as a “very clever, very diligent lawyer” who is “great on merger control remedies”.

-Jorge received his law degree (JD) with honours from the Facultad Libre de Derecho de Monterrey in 2006, a Master of Laws degree (LL.M.) in Public Law with honours from Mexico City’s Universidad Anahuac in 2013, and a Master of Laws degree (LL.M.) in Information Technology Law from Mexico City’s INFOTEC in 2017.
+Jorge was born in Tuxtla Guiérrez, Chiapas, México.
+He received his law degree (JD) with honours from the Facultad Libre de Derecho de Monterrey in 2006, a Master of Laws degree (LL.M.) in Public Law with honours from Mexico City’s Universidad Anahuac in 2013, and a Master of Laws degree (LL.M.) in Information Technology Law from Mexico City’s INFOTEC in 2018.
 He has also taken post-graduate studies in economics and competition law at Universidad Iberoamericana in Mexico City and has a post-graduate diploma in Economic Regulation from the Mexican Federal Commission of Regulatory Improvement.